Submarine Officers

 Officers Assigned to Submarines

-This is an aggregate of 25 years of going though old news papers and running across the details of Navy officers going to and coming from assignments.
-Papers use to have sections where military postings of officers were noted in the "Society Pages" of newspapers.
-The men listed here are mainly those in Commanding Officer billets but a number are lower in the submarines command structure; Executive Officers, 1st Lieutenant/Engineering Officer etc. Some are Warrant Officers noted by rankings such as "Gunner" or "Machinist" and at this time in the Navy Chief Petty Officers were held higher since there were fewer of these men in service.
+This is an aggregate of 25 years of going though old newspapers and running across the details of Navy officers going to and coming from assignments.
+Papers used to have sections where military postings of officers were noted in the "Society Pages" of newspapers.
+The men listed here are mainly those in Commanding Officer billets but a number are lower in the submarine's command structure; Executive Officers, 1st Lieutenant/Engineering Officer etc. Some are Warrant Officers noted by rankings such as "Gunner" or "Machinist" and at this time in the Navy Chief Petty Officers were held higher since there were fewer of these men in service.

 Hope you can find this useful.